 Are you good with computers?

-There are many do-it-yourself website companies that will help you build your own website.
-Often the advertising accompanying their website building platform promotes how easy it is to use.
+There are many do-it-yourself website builders which you can find online.
+Often the advertising accompanying the promotes how easy it is to use.

 Well of course if you’ve built an online platform that can build a website you’re going to promote how easy it is to use!